AmazingAmpharos/OoT-Randomizer/README.md

 # Notable Changes on this fork

-The GUI has been changed, and a number of default options have changed.
-Aside from these, the following were added or majorly changed:
+The following were added or majorly changed on this fork:

+## GUI changes

+- Seeds can be text instead of just numbers
+- Can get, share, and import a settings string to quickly set seed-changing options

 ## Optional Logic changes